 5. Look for role players along with franchise players.

-Everyone is looking for that big producer or producer team that can dramatically change the face of your insurance agency.
-But those are rare and difficult to find.
-In the meantime it is critical to embrace the idea of hiring producers that may not build a seven-figure book in 12 months.
+Everyone is looking for that big producer or producer team that can dramatically change the face of your insurance agency, but those are rare and difficult to find.
+In the meantime, it is critical to embrace the idea of hiring producers that may not build a seven-figure book in 12 months.
 Those individuals can still be profitable, good for the overall culture, and might bring some new ideas that can impact others positively.

 If a producer is going to be profitable in a year or two, shows effort every day, makes those around them better, and has a good attitude, I would encourage you to hire 10 of those every year if you can.

-The good news is that what decisions you do make are not going to be closely watched and scrutinized by millions of passionate fans, ready to pounce on even the smallest of perceived mistakes.
+The good news is that the decisions you do make are not going to be closely watched and scrutinized by millions of passionate fans, ready to pounce on even the smallest of perceived mistakes.
 Be ready to make the occasional mistake or misstep in your pursuit of finding insurance producer talent that can contribute.